Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Provisionally recommended.
 Some of the company’s cheaper models offer a better value.

-First, the key selling point is the fact that the ergonomic features are uniformly well-implemented.
+First, the key selling point is that the ergonomic features are uniformly well-implemented.
 You get good head and neck support, ergonomic armrests, a waterfall-style seat, and solid lumbar support.

-None of those are adjustable, which is a minor disappointment at the price the chair is offered, but that’s not a deal breaker.
+None of those are adjustable, which is a minor disappointment at the chair’s price, but that’s not a deal breaker.

-The well-implemented ergonomic features combine with the chair’s double padding to make it quite comfortable, and the generous recline range and flip up arms are nice finishing touches that make this chair well worth owning.
+The well-implemented ergonomic features combine with the chair’s double padding to make it quite comfortable.
+The generous recline range and flip-up arms are nice finishing touches that make this chair well worth owning.

 Even so, the model is hobbled by the persistent weaknesses of Viva’s current designs: an anemic height adjustment range and bonded leather that limits the chair to light or moderate daily usage if you want the upholstery to hold up.

-The weight limit is another minor quibble.
-Given that we know Viva is capable of making chairs that support more weight, 250 seems a bit on the skimpy side.
-Finally, at this price point, we’d like to have seen double stitching on the upholstery for a bit of added durability.
+Another minor quibble is the weight limit.
+Given that Viva is capable of making chairs that support more weight, 250 seems a bit on the skimpy side.
+Finally, we’d like to see double stitching on the upholstery for added durability at this price point.

-Overall though, we do recommend the model.
-It’s got some weaknesses, and there are better values out there, but it’s a good design that will blend in well with most any home or office décor scheme.
+Overall, though, we recommend the model.
+It has some weaknesses, and there are better values out there, but it’s a good design that will blend well with most home or office décor schemes.

 Viva1596 Thick Padded Executive Chair

-This model is functionally equal to the chair we just reviewed (The Executive High Back with Flip Up Arms), although its armrests are fixed in their positions, and the chair isn’t quite as aesthetically pleasing as the other model.
+This model is functionally equal to the chair we just reviewed (The Executive High Back with Flip Up Arms).
+However, its armrests are fixed in their positions, and the chair isn’t quite as aesthetically pleasing as the other model.

-Unless you’re just put off by the aesthetic of this model, if you’re trying to pick between this one or the Executive High Back with Flip Up Arms, this model is the superior product between the two.
-But as you’ll see below, the next couple of chairs we’ll talk about are also virtually identical, and the Double Padded High Back is actually the best choice overall.
+If you’re trying to pick between this model and the Executive High Back with Flip-Up Arms, unless you’re just put off by its aesthetic, this model is the superior product.
+But as you’ll see below, the next couple of chairs we’ll talk about are also virtually identical, and the Double Padded High Back is the best choice overall.

 Viva0505L1 Leather High Back Thick Padded Chair